CitiesSkylinesMods/DocumentationWiki/Writerside/topics/TMPE-overlays-not-showing.md

 If you're still having problems, you could try the following:

 1. Make sure your graphics card drivers are fully updated.
-2. If your computer has more than one graphics card (eg. integrated graphics and dedicated graphics):
+2. If your computer has more than one graphics card (e.g. integrated graphics and dedicated graphics):
     * Set the computer to use the dedicated graphics card
     * For more information, see **Hardware > Graphics** in [Performance Tuning Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=465790009)